Latest bushfire information from the CFS

 Buying goods by weight or measure

-You have a right to expect that any goods you purchase by weight or volume have been accurately weighed and measured, and that all pre-packed goods are labeled with their correct weight.
+You have a right to expect that any goods you purchase by weight or volume have been accurately weighed and measured, and that all pre-packed goods are labelled with their correct weight.

-To ensure you get what you have paid for:
+To ensure you get what you've paid for:

 - Check the quantity statements on the goods you buy.

 - Make sure you have a clear view of the scales.
 When buying goods by weight over the counter, the trader must place the scales so you can see the weight, price per kilogram, total price and the goods being weighed - otherwise, ask for a written statement of the measurement.

 - Ensure the shop scales display zero weight before your goods are weighed.
 If they don't, tell the trader.

 - Make sure that the scale is clear of other items and only the goods you are purchasing are being weighed when the price is being calculated.

 - Check the price per kilogram on the scales matches the advertised price.